CppCXY/EmmyLuaCodeStyle/docs/format_config_EN.md

 This option is only valid when indent_style is tab
 The effect of this option is usually related to the editor and will not be shown here.

+## quote_style

+This option indicates whether all string literals expressed in quotation marks are unified into single quotation marks or double or remain the same.
+This option has three optional values none/single/double

+When quote_style = single or double, if there is an unescaped target quote type in the string, it will not be formatted.

 ## continuation_indent_size

 This option indicates the number of subsequent indented columns when a long expression or expression list is expressed in a new line.
 The default value of this option is 4, and 8 is common